 Unfortunately, there are hundreds of possible symptoms of celiac disease, so it can be tough to diagnose by symptoms alone.
 Fortunately, however, there are blood tests and biopsies that determine if a person has the disease.

 While the disease itself is well understood, there is no cure.
-Therefore, the treatment is to live a life that is free of gluten, which, based upon the extensive presence and use of gluten, can be difficult.
+Therefore, the treatment is to live a life that is free of gluten, which, based upon the extensive presence and use of it, can be difficult.
 With that said, difficult isn’t impossible, and fine dining restaurants like Kevin’s will often provide gluten-free menu options.
 The National Institute of Health (NIH) also provides helpful guidance and recommendations to make meal planning easier.

 While symptoms may be similar to those of celiac disease, having a wheat allergy is completely separate and distinct from having celiac disease; it is possible, though, to have both.
 Like many allergies, children can “outgrow” the allergy, but adults usually do not.
 With a wheat allergy, the body produces antibodies to try to eradicate the wheat from the system.